chinu89/risk-calculator/README.md

 ### Why the ransomware + hacker/media exception exists

 Observed empirically from batch 6.
 Ransomware does not require a human to open a file — it encrypts and exfiltrates autonomously.
 The `unopened` mitigation was designed for physical mail and email contexts.
 For ransomware, the concept does not apply.
-RadarFirst returns MODERATE in this specific combination rather than LOW.
+Radar returns MODERATE in this specific combination rather than LOW.

 ### Why Gate 3 has three severity levels for authorized recipients